15 Simple Landing Page Optimization Tips to Improve Your Conversions

 - Distracting visitors from your primary objective

-I’ll explore each of in-depth later on but understand that you won’t know why your landing page doesn’t convert until you start collecting data.
+I’ll explore each of them in-depth later on but understand that you won’t know why your landing page doesn’t convert until you start collecting data.
 I’ll show you how in a minute.

 What Is a Good Landing Page Conversion Rate?